tryton/tryton/modules/marketing_email/doc/index.rst

         * Sending
         * Sent

-A wizard is available that sends a message to a unique e-mail address from the list for test purposes.
+A wizard is available that sends a message to a unique email address from the list for test purposes.

 Configuration